-Did you know there are nearly 200 medical schools in the US?
-According to Med School Insiders, there are about 155 allopathic (MD) and 38 osteopathic (DO) medical schools as of 2023.
+Did you know there are 200 medical schools in the US?
+According to Med School Insiders, there are currently 159 allopathic (MD) and 41 osteopathic (DO) medical schools as of 2024.
 These numbers imply that colleges and universities are seeking to accommodate students interested in medical and health science courses and education.
 And while getting admitted to med school is hard enough, keeping up with it is another story.
 So how do you ensure you succeed as a medical student?
 In this three-part series, we’ll share how to stay healthy, achieve academic success, and collaborate with others in med school.
-First up: Fostering your physical and mental health.
+First up: fostering your physical and mental health.

 Pressure on medical students

 The world of medical school is an uphill battle.
 It takes years of professional training, health knowledge, skills, and expertise—which makes sense since you'll be responsible for taking care of patients’ health and lives.
 But as a medical student, you should be holistically prepared before you become a health professional.
 Doing so is never easy.
-About 82%–84% of all four-year medical students will graduate, according to the Association of American Medical Colleges; the drop-out rate is between 7%–35%.
+Nearly 82%–84% of all four-year medical students will graduate, according to the Association of American Medical Colleges; the drop-out rate is around 16%–18%.
 However, there are practical ways to survive and succeed in every aspect of your life.

 Maintaining your physical and mental health